 Make sure you carve out a few hours during those days for an "artist's date" to borrow a concept from Julia Cameron's incredible book The Artist's Way

 .
 (You may want to pick up a copy in the meantime, too!)
 The new Moon continues to be potent three days after it is exact, but the energy is more available beforehand, and in the hours leading up to the exact new Moon -- that's why it's a good idea to note the exact moment in your time zone.
-Share a free sample 2014 Jobs and Money Forecast.Master your money and attain success with this startlingly accurate forecast!
+Share a free sample Sexual Soul Mates Reading.
+This hot and steamy reading for two will help you uncover your deepest desires and enhance your connection as a couple.

 If you're a visual artist, use the three days before and after the next new Moon to sketch out what you'd like to create next.
 If you're a writer or filmmaker, use the new Moon window to test your ideas out on paper, even if you're just free writing in your journal.
 If you're a musician, jot down some notes toward your next song or jam on your instrument, freestyle.
 It's not about finishing a masterpiece -- it's just about getting started at this stage.